 (a) Known cost factors, reliable data.

-Higher order modulation is an additional cost factor and may require more demanding specifications on linearity in radio components.
-However, since the radio will operated in a fixed or nomadic location, presumably with a larger power source than commonly available in mobile applications, the demands on power efficiency can be somewhat relaxed, keeping the component costs feasible.
+Higher order modulation, and operatingin higher frequency with larger bandwidth is an additional cost factor and may require more demanding specifications on radio components.
+However, since the radio will operated in a fixed/nomadic and specific location, presumably with a larger power source than commonly available in mobile applications, the demands on power efficiency can be somewhat relaxed, keeping the component costs feasible.
 Likewise, higher order MIMO adds marginally to the cost of antenna and processing hardware.

 (b) Reasonable cost for performance.

 All of the marginal costs of the enhanced radio system are expected to be moderate in comparison to the added value of a more spectrally efficient air interface.
-Currently, licensed radio spectrum suitable for broadband wireless use is scarce and costly.
-Straightforward technology to improve spectral efficiency is expected to prove highly cost effective.
+Currently, licensed radio spectrum suitable for broadband wireless use is scarce and costlywhile a vast amount of radio spectrum with relatively low cost remains underutilized in millimeter-wave.
+Therefore, straightforward technology using millimeter-wave to improve network capacity is expected to prove highly cost effective.

 (c) Consideration of installation costs.